Personal Academic Tutoring @BBS

 - A named personal tutor who (under normal circumstances) will be the same for the duration of their students.

-- Each student at each level of study should be offered a minimum of 3 tutorials a year (group or
+- Student at should be offered a minimum of 3 tutorials a year at level 4 and 2 at level 5, & 6 (combination of group and

 individual) to discuss engagement, progression, support and academic experience.